Subscribe to updates

 Financial Position and Budgets

-was to be presented by Councillor Guy Nicholson, Deputy Mayor and Cabinet Member for Housing Management and Regeneration.
-This report would have outlined the budget for the Housing Revenue Account, including proposed rent and service charge levels for tenants.
+Furthermore, the Housing Revenue Account Budget 2026/27 including Tenants Rents and Service Charges report, presented by Councillor Guy Nicholson, Deputy Mayor and Cabinet Member for Housing Management and Regeneration, was to detail the proposed budget for council housing, including planned rent increases and service charges for tenants.

 Housing and Regeneration